25 Ways to End a Thank You Letter to Family

 How to End a Thank You Letter to Family

-Families — good families — have your back when no one else does.
+Families, good families, have your back when no one else does.
 They’re the helping hand of last resort.
 Even if everyone else in your life abandons you, your family stays.
 They’re the core of your support structure, and you’re an important part of theirs.
 An amazing family can make all the difference.

 And that’s why it’s so important to say thank you.
 Because they don’t owe you anything, and yet they do for you.
 They’re help you can depend on no matter how bad things get.
 And they don’t expect anything in return, so repay their kindness with gratitude.